Mikel Arteta: Arsenal boss has no issue with Ben White and Oleksandr Zinchenko scuffle at end of Forest win

 Arsenal team-mates Ben White and Oleksandr Zinchenko involved in "heated" scuffle at end of 2-1 win at Nottingham Forest; defenders had to be separated after arguing over Forest's late goal; Gunners boss Mikel Arteta: "I love it, they demand more from each other and they are not happy"

-Arsenal boss Mikel Arteta “loved” seeing Ben White and Oleksandr Zinchenko clash with each other at the end of his side’s 2-1 win over Nottingham Forest.
+Mikel Arteta "loved" seeing Ben White and Oleksandr Zinchenko clash with each other at the end of Arsenal's 2-1 win over Nottingham Forest.

 The Gunners were cruising to an easy three points at the City Ground after second-half goals from Gabriel Jesus and Bukayo Saka but endured a nervy ending when Taiwo Awoniyi capitalised on a defensive mistake to give Forest a lifeline.